 - a) representing the Association in and out of the court in the absence or impediment of the CEO;

-- b) replacing the CEO in case of absence or impediment, according to the decision taken in a meeting of the Management Board;
+- b) replacing the CEO in case of absence or impediment, according to the decision taken in a meeting of the Executive Board;

-- c) signing, together with the CEO, documents that depend on the signature of two members of the Management Board, as decided by the Board of Directors;
+- c) signing, together with the CEO, documents that depend on the signature of two members of the Executive Board, as decided by the Board of Directors;

-- d) performing other functions designated by the Board of Directors and by the Management Board; and
+- d) performing other functions designated by the Board of Directors and by the Executive Board; and

-- e) participating in and voting on the Management Board’s meetings.
+- e) participating in and voting on the Executive Board’s meetings.